wp-plugins/rating-widget/readme.txt

 == Change Log ==
+= 1.7.4 =
+* New: From now you can control the title max length in Top-Rated Widget.
+* New: New PHP shortcode to extract ratings data rw_get_post_rating_data($postID);
+* New: Jelly beans stars theme.
+* New Premium Feature: Multilingual blogs support (with WMPL plugin).
+The ratings language is automatically modified according to current WMPL language.
+* Fix: Fix of the ratings exclude option box.

 = 1.7.3 =
 * New & Fix: From this version posts' ratings won't affect the labels of the Top-Rated Widget ratings.
 We've added a capability of control per rating instance even if it's the same rating.